semrel-extra/zx-bulk-release/README.md

 * [x] Predictable [toposort](https://githib.com/semrel-extra/topo)-driven flow.
 * [x] No blocking (no release commits).
 * [ ] Changelogs, docs, bundles go to: release assets and/or meta branch.
-* [ ] No extra builds.
-Required deps are fetched from registry / meta branch / release assets.
+* [x] No extra builds.
+The required deps are fetched from the pkg registry.

 ## Tags
 [Lerna](https://github.com/lerna/lerna) tags (like `@pkg/name@v1.0.0-beta.0`) are suitable for monorepos, but they don’t follow [semver spec](https://semver.org/).
 Therefore, we propose another contract: